 "The response to British Columbia's substance use crisis must come on many fronts," said Val Avery, HSABC President.
-"This partnership with teh BC Centre on Substance Use supports social workers, who are critical members of the multidisciplinary care team, to lead research on teh clinical approaches to addictions care," she said.
+"This partnership with the BC Centre on Substance Use supports social workers, who are critical members of the multidisciplinary care team, to lead research on the clinical approaches to addictions care."

 The BCCSU Addiction Social Work Fellowship position, to be funded by HSABC/NUPGE, adds to the number of positions being offered by this exciting and innovative interdisciplinary training program for health care providers working in the field of mental health and substance use.